yihanjiang/Sequential-RNN-Decoder/README.md

 (2) Train BCJR-like

 # Neural Turbo Decoder
-Currently debugging non-AWGN decoders.
+Note: Currently debugging non-AWGN decoders.
 AWGN decoders works well.

 (1) To evaluate Neural Turbo Decoder run default setting by: python turbo_neural_decoder_eval.py -h, to sepecify the parameters for testing.
 The following command will test Turbo Neural Decoder with block length 100 between -1.5dB to 2dB for each 0.5 dB (8 points) with 100 blocks.
 The default model is for block length 100 AWGN neural decoder.
 If test on block length 1000, please use